HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 11: Great Migration & New Immigration

-Social Gospel: Protestant clergy applied Christian ethics to social problems β€” poverty, child labor, inequality.
+Social Gospel Movement: Protestant clergy argued Christian ethics demanded addressing social problems β€” poverty, child labor, inequality.

 Obj 13: The "Gilded Age"